heymiguel/endgame-things/index.md

 SPOILERS BE HERE.
 YOU HAVE BEEN WARNED.
 ```

-I finished my Avengers Endgame watch approximately 24 hours ago.
+I finished my Avengers Endgame watch approximately 24 hours ago (When this was initially written).
 My father - someone who isn't very spontaneous - asked me if he should watch it.
 "Yes," i answered over the instant messenger.
 He then asked me "How was it?"
 "Like saying goodbye to an old friend," I typed.
 I didn't mean to be cold, terse, or blunt.
 I meant what I said when it felt like saying goodbye; the words to describe what I was feeling in the seconds and minutes after I finished the bladder-marathon that is Avengers: Endgame simply were not available.

 ## A Spiritual Experience